ishangoyal100/unicefRetClubsToContactFinder/README.md

 Welcome to the UNICEF Clubs NC Retention Prject Clubs to contact calculator!

 This finder takes 2 sets of data... one for the list of previously approved clubs in the past year (ie clubs we would like to retain) and a separate list of clubs that are already approved for this year.
+The program then calculates and shares a list of clubs you still need to contact to retain.

 Each of these should be line break separated.
 It also helps to have alphabetically sorted the lists from A-Z in Sheets (Highlight the desired column and Sort the *column* alphabetically).
 Please do not put any other text on the file.